-I am a dad, inventor, gaming entrepreneur and volunteer wilderness first responder.
+I am a dad, inventor, explorer, wilderness first responder, and community builder.

-Back in 2012 I saw a youtube video of a guy flying a home-made camera drone through a half demolished skysraper.
+In 2012 I saw a youtube video of a guy flying a homemade camera drone through a half-demolished skyscraper.
 He used video goggles and a live video feed to pilot the drone.
-As an aviation nut and game developer I was in.
+As an aviation nut and game developer, I was in.

-Flying drones is always more fun with friends, but it's hard to find local hobbyists.
+Flying drones is always more fun with friends, but finding local hobbyists is hard.
 So in 2016 raised money to develop Drone Squad, a community app that connected local pilots for meetups and races.
 Our scrappy team prototyped features on weekdays and tested them at weekend events.
-Rapid iteration with customers allowed us to come out of beta with a laser focused product and grow to 30,000 hobbyists in 150 countries with no marketing budget.
+Rapid iteration with customers allowed us to come out of beta with a laser-focused product and grow to 30,000 hobbyists in 150 countries with no marketing budget.

-In the end, Drone Racing was a victim of it's own success.
-Government regulation stalled growth.
+Emerging government regulation and other factors stalled the growth of the sport.
 We proved that real-world gaming worked so we pivoted to a larger market: RC Cars.
 And that's where the story of xScape Games begins.

 In 2017, I took our technology and learnings from Drone Squad and developed an AR camera that enables “Real World MarioKart” with RC cars.
 At xSCAPE games.
-Our technology combines the visceral thrills of real-life RC racing with the endless potential of video game mechanics.
+Our technology combined the visceral thrills of real-life RC racing with the endless potential of video game mechanics.
 The location-based startup ceased operations during the pandemic.

 As a product innovation consultant, I continue to help high-growth hardware and software companies launch new products.